PaveTheChange/info/terms.md

 # Terms of Service

-_Last updated: May 3, 2025_
+_Last updated: May 10, 2025_

-Welcome to **PaveTheChange.org**.
-These Terms of Service (“Terms”) govern your access to and use of our platform, features, and related services.
-By using our services, you agree to these Terms.
+Thank you for using **PaveTheChange.org**.
+These Terms of Service outline the conditions under which you can access and use our platform.

 ---

-## 1. Using Our Platform
+## 1. Acceptance of Terms

-You may use PaveTheChange.org only in compliance with these Terms and all applicable laws.
-You must be at least 16 years old or the age of legal consent in your jurisdiction.
+By accessing our platform, you agree to be bound by these terms and our [Privacy Policy](/privacy).
+If you do not agree, please do not use the platform.

 ---

-## 2. Your Responsibilities
+## 2. Your Account

+You may be required to create a profile and provide accurate information such as:

+- Name, country, timezone, MBTI type
+- LinkedIn profile URL (for community interactions)

-You are responsible for:
+You are responsible for safeguarding your access credentials and maintaining the accuracy of your profile.

-- Keeping your secret words secure and private
-- Ensuring your LinkedIn account remains accessible to you
-- Using our services in good faith and not for misuse or harm

-We are not responsible for any loss caused by unauthorised access due to compromised credentials.

 ---

-## 3. User Content
+## 3. Community Standards

-Any content you submit (e.g. dreams, contributions, ideas) remains yours.
-However, by submitting content, you grant us a non-exclusive, royalty-free licence to display, adapt, and use it for platform-related purposes.
+You agree to:

+- Act respectfully toward others
+- Use the platform for lawful purposes
+- Refrain from any behaviour that disrupts or harms the community

+We reserve the right to moderate or remove any user content that violates these expectations.

 ---

-## 4. Account Recovery Limitations
+## 4. Intellectual Property

-We do **not** store your secret words.
-In exceptional cases, limited recovery may be offered **only via your connected LinkedIn account**, subject to verification and platform discretion.
+All content provided through the platform is protected by copyright and other laws.
+You may not reproduce, redistribute, or exploit any part of the service without permission.

 ---

-## 5. Service Availability
+## 5. Token Usage

-We aim to provide reliable access to our services but do not guarantee uninterrupted availability.
-Access may be suspended temporarily for maintenance, upgrades, or unforeseen issues.
+Tokens represent engagement, contribution, and value within the platform.
+They are initially off-chain and stored in our database.
+You may request a transfer to your on-chain wallet only after meeting specific thresholds and conditions.

+These tokens do not represent equity, ownership, or guaranteed financial value.

 ---

-## 6. Third-Party Links
+## 6. Disclaimers

+We provide the platform "as is" without warranties of any kind.
+Participation is voluntary and outcomes are not guaranteed.

-Our platform may include links to third-party sites (e.g. info pages, documentation, integrations).
-We are not responsible for the content or policies of those sites.
+We are not responsible for any decisions or collaborations that occur through the platform.

 ---

 ## 7. Changes to These Terms

-We may update these Terms from time to time.
-Changes will be posted on this page with the revised “Last Updated” date.
-Continued use of the platform implies acceptance of the revised Terms.
+These terms may change.
+The most recent version will always be posted here.
+Your continued use of the platform signifies your acceptance of any updates.

 ---

 ## 8. Contact

-For any questions about these Terms, reach out to us at:
+If you have questions about these terms, please reach out to us at:
 [hello@pavethechange.org](mailto:hello@pavethechange.org)